Tunnel running under Waitemata Harbour proposed to combat rising traffic levels in Auckland

 For the past 60 years, the Auckland Harbour Bridge has been the main connection between the North Shore and Auckland's city centre.

+NZ Transport Agency says traffic at the approaches to the bridge at morning and afternoon peak periods are at capacity with heavy vehicle use on the rise.

+Heavy commercial vehicle use had increased 30 per cent over five years and was now approaching 11,000 movements on a weekday.

-However, the structural capacity of the bridge has been maximised and with projected growth looming, heavy vehicle restrictions are likely to be required.
+However, the structural capacity of the bridge has been maximised and with projected growth looming the transport company is looking into multiple options.

-Three separate transport options have been outlined in an NZ Transport Agency report but even if one is decided upon, work won't start until the 2030s.
+Three separate transport options have been outlined in an NZTA report but even if one is decided upon, work won't start until the 2030s.

 • Build a tunnel for light rail only.